jbsouthe/AppDynamics-Statistical-Dynamic-Service/README.md

 ## How to "do it"

 Custom node properties control these activities.
-Setting the <B>"agent.upgrader.version.preferred"</B> node property will attempt to keep the agent at the version specified to the most significant part of the version entered.
+Setting the <B>"agent.statisticalSampler.enabled"</B> node property to true will enable this service, when this service is disabled it will enable metrics collection as it removes itself.
-If you want to make sure you have the latest version for 2023, just enter "23", but if you want to make sure you have all the hot fixes or builds for April 2023, enter "23.4".
-Do not enter "24" if no releases exist for 2024, or the agent will not be upgraded until a release is available.
+Setting the node property <B>"agent.statisticalSampler.percentage"</B> to an integer between 1 and 99 will set the percentage of nodes enabled to send metrics as part of this statistical sample.

 ![Node Property Example](doc-images/AgentUpdaterNodeProperties.png)